 Early Beginnings For Jack Veneno, Hero of the Dominican Republic

 When Jack Veneno returned to the Dominican Republic in 1979, he slowly became the face of wrestling in his country and a key figure during the worldwide boom that became professional wrestling in the dawn of the ‘80s.
-An idol, hero, and role model for many during this era, he implemented key changes like separate locker rooms for the wrestlers and strict rules prohibiting the heels and the faces mingling or traveling with each other.
-Two out of three fall matches that critics deemed too predictable, went by the wayside in favor of one fall matches instead.
-He strived to combine the American and Mexican styles of wrestling into an attractive product for the fans of the Dominican Republic and by tweaking many ideas he had seen in his travels.
+An idol, hero, and role model for many during this era, he implemented key changes like separate locker rooms for the wrestlers and strict rules prohibiting the heels and the faces from mingling or traveling with each other.
+Two out of three fall matches that critics deemed too predictable went by the wayside in favor of one fall matches instead.
+He strived to combine the American and Mexican styles of wrestling into an attractive product for the Dominican Republic fans and by tweaking many ideas he had seen in his travels.

-The catalyst in the growth of wrestling in the Dominican Republic led to TV after Veneno was able to convince wrestler and promoter Vampiro Cao.
+The catalyst in the growth of wrestling in the Dominican Republic led to TV after Veneno convinced wrestler and promoter Vampiro Cao.
 With the new exposure came more money and sponsorships.
 Veneno soon became a spokesperson of many products that are remembered fondly by the Dominican people.
-Everything from cured meats like salami (given away to audience members), motorcycles, car wax, and awful tasting vitamin supplements (named Forty Malt, which was supposed to give you strength just like Jack Veneno with the slogan “an arm of power in every spoonful!”) was promoted during broadcasts.
+Everything from cured meats like salami (given away to audience members), motorcycles, car wax, and awful tasting vitamin supplements (named Forty Malt, which was supposed to give you strength just like Jack Veneno with the slogan "an arm of power in every spoonful!") was promoted during broadcasts.

 Dominican actor Manny Perez, who plays Jack Veneno in the biopic, Veneno.
-La Primera Caída, remembers huddling between his 10 brothers in front of a black and white TV to see his hero.
-“The few times we had electricity was normally only Saturday afternoons,” says Perez.
-“This is when we saw Jack Veneno.
-We didn’t have anything, but when I saw him on TV, I felt rich.”
+La Primera Caída remembers huddling between his 10 brothers in front of a black and white TV to see his hero.
+"The few times we had electricity was normally only Saturday afternoons," says Perez.
+"This is when we saw Jack Veneno.
+We didn’t have anything, but when I saw him on TV, I felt rich."

 Los Hermanos Bronco, Caballero Negro, Vampiro Cao, El Vengador, El Buitre, Thunderman, El Taira, Los Espectros, Puño de Hierro, El Puma, El Principe Sabud, Golden Star and El Judas, are some of the famous wrestlers during this time in The Dominican Republic.

 El Relampago (Lightning) Hernández was the yin to Jack Veneno’s yang, the archetype of good versus evil.
-They complemented each other so well in the sense that Jack Veneno signified everything that was morally correct and was a courageous hero fighting off the treacherous villains on a weekly basis.
+They complemented each other so well in the sense that Jack Veneno signified everything that was morally correct and was a courageous hero fighting off the treacherous villains weekly.
 Hernández was the representation of all that was evil and would recruit henchmen to face Jack Veneno in hopes of eliminating him.
 Without a villain like Relampago Hernández, perhaps Jack Veneno wouldn’t have reached the heights that he did.

-“I loved being a rudo (Spanish wrestling term for ‘rulebreaker’),” declares Hernández.
-“I loved it when people yelled at me.
-People hated me and it was exciting for me!
-I wanted to be THE bad guy of excellence, and I learned to become an even better rudo learning from Mexican, American, South American, and Central American wrestlers that passed through the territory.”
-He continues, “I actually wanted to become number one in the whole promotion.
-To destroy, crush… to be like a tornado that destroys everything in its path was my pleasure and reason of being.”
+"I loved being a rudo (Spanish wrestling term for ‘rulebreaker’)," declares Hernández.
+"I loved it when people yelled at me.
+People hated me, and it was exciting for me!
+I wanted to be THE bad guy of excellence, and I learned to become an even better rudo learning from Mexican, American, South American, and Central American wrestlers that passed through the territory."
+He continues, "I actually wanted to become number one in the whole promotion.
+To destroy, crush… to be like a tornado that destroys everything in its path was my pleasure and reason of being."